 These changes do not apply to pensioners or anyone receiving maximum Council Tax Support because they also receive Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.

 Since 1 April 2015 the Council had to change its Local Council Tax Support scheme due to the annual changes in the rules set by Government for pensioners, known as uprating, and to match these for our rules for working-age people.

-A copy of Doncaster's current scheme for 2016/17 and the Equality Impact Assessment is attached to this page.
+A copy of Doncaster's current scheme for 2017/18 and the Equalities Due Regard Statement is attached to this page.

-The Council is also changing some of the rates used to work out entitlement for working age people.
+The Council is also proposing to change some of the rates used to work out entitlement for working age people.
 These changes are in line with the Government uprating of Housing Benefit allowances for working age people.
-No other local changes to the scheme are being made for 2017/2018.
+No other local changes to the scheme are proposed for 2018/2019.

-The Local Council Tax Support Scheme for 2017/2018 was decided at a meeting of all Doncaster Councillors on 26 January 2017.
-A copy of the scheme and the associated Equality Due Regard Statement are attached to this page.
+The Local Council Tax Support Scheme for 2018/2019 will be decided at a meeting of all Doncaster Councillors on 25 January 2018.
+A copy of the proposed scheme and the associated Equalities Due Regard Statement are attached to this page.